dashingsoft/pyarmor/docs/reference/man.rst

     $ pyarmor --home ,,,/opt/pyarmor ...

-It's useful when may use :command:`sudo` to run :command:`pyarmor` occassionally.
+It's useful when using :command:`sudo` to run :command:`pyarmor` occassionally.
 This makes sure the registration file could be found even switch to another user.

 When there are many Pyarmor Licenses registerred in one machine, set each license to different registration file path.
 For example::